treharne/timeline/README.md

 # timeline

-A WASM Drag & Drop Timeline build using Rust and Yew.
+A WASM Drag & Drop Timeline built using Rust and Yew.

 Run using `trunk serve`